aritraghsh09/pdflatex_bengali/README.md

 \end{document}
 ```

+> **Warning**
+> Line 97 of [bangla_commands.tex](https://github.com/aritraghsh09/bangtex_overleaf/blob/main/bangla_commands.tex) gives an option to put an extremely high penalty on splitting words (so that your LaTeX compiler doesn't choose to do this).
+This line is commented out by default.
+But, if your document has many paragraphs of বাংলা text, it's recommended to uncomment this line.

 # Transliteration
 - Note that in order to write Bengali using bangtex, you cannot type using the বাংলা script directly.
 You need to write it using transliteration-esque Roman
 characters.
 This scheme is extensively outlined in the [original bangtex manual](https://github.com/aritraghsh09/bangtex_overleaf/blob/main/original_bangtex_manual.pdf).